 When they were almost room temperature, I added the crushed candy cane pieces and stirred them in.

 Then I tossed in the chocolate chips.
 You’ll want to move quickly for this part because the candy melts might still be warm enough to melt the chocolate.

-Give the mixture a very quick stir to coat everything, and then with your spatula scrape/pour the whole mixture out onto the wax paper on the a cookie sheet.
+Give the mixture a very quick stir to coat everything, and then pour the whole mixture out onto the wax paper on the a cookie sheet.

 Spread the mixture out to the edges of the tray, and then sprinkle the extra 1/4 cup of candy cane pieces all over the the mixture.
 I pressed the pieces in a little to prevent them from falling off once everything set.